 Time and energy

-Many landlords decide to go either long term or short term without taking into account one of the most important resources: their time and energy.
+Many landlords decide to go either long-term or short-term without taking into account one of the most important resources: their time and energy.
 Unless you contact a third party to administer your property, a short-term rental takes up much more of your time and energy than its long-term counterpart.
 You will be often on the phone with guests that have a request, need advice, have an emergency, arrive late, or leave early, and the like.
-Unless you hired someone, you will do the check-in and check-out, as well as the cleaning of the property.
+Unless you hire someone, you will do the check-in and check-out, as well as the cleaning of the property.

 Although it is not one of the first issues to come to mind when thinking about renting, the current legislation and rules that apply to your property can, in fact, hugely influence whether you can Airbnb or not.
 Is your property part of a Homeowners or Condo Association?
 Some of these associations have very strict renting rules and impose a minimum rental period of a couple of months at a time, which is a total no-go for Airbnb businesses.
 Some landlords decide to take on the risk and rent short-term even under these conditions.
 We strongly advise you not to: there are serious legal consequences and hefty fines to pay for illegal renting.